hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/README.md

 LiveSQL includes the four DML SQL statements SELECT, INSERT, UPDATE, and DELETE.

-Note that all these statements participate in Spring transactions &mdash; in the same way as any other CRUD or Nitro query would do &mdash; according to the transaction demarcation and rules defined in the methods through Spring annotations.
+Note that all these statements participate in Spring transactions &mdash;in the same way as any other CRUD or Nitro query would do&mdash; according to the transaction demarcation and rules defined in the methods through Spring annotations.

 The LiveSQL statements are described below: